alain94040/coolbox/README.md

 The same idea applies to more aspects of everyone's life: travel (plane ticket, hotel reservations, by destination).
 Parties and evites.
 Can't we build a smarter email client that extracts useful information and groups those emails?

+Looks like even Facebook is looking into [something similar](http://www.theverge.com/2015/12/29/10683722/facebook-news-feed-customize-interests-update-shopping).

 ### To-Do List

 Some emails contain questions.
 Stuff I need to do.
 Can this somehow be highlighted?
 Can the mail client build an automatic to-do list, or remind me of questions I haven't replied to yet.